A Prefatory Note from Harold J. Spaeth, Distinguished University Professor, emeritus, Michigan State University;

 I wish to thank my former student, Distinguished University Professor Jeffrey Segal of the State University of New York at Stony Brook for his extremely valuable comments and suggestions on all phases and aspects of the database since its inception in the early 1980's.
 I also thank Harriet Dhanak, the former programming and software specialist in the Department of Political Science at Michigan State University, for her expert guidance and assistance.
 Her successor, Lawrence Kestenbaum, continued and extended the stellar services on which I had become dependent.
-Most recently I have relied on the superb technical knowledge and skills of John Schwarz of the Michigan State University Institute for Political and Social Science Research and his successor, Jess Sprague.
+Most recently I have relied on the superb technical knowledge and skills of John Schwarz of the Michigan State University Institute for Political and Social Science Research and his talented successor, Jess Sprague.
 Professor Tim Hagle of the University of Iowa continues to systematically inform me of errors and missing data that I have overlooked.
 My former graduate students, now well tenured scholars--Sara C. Benesh and Wendy L. Martinek--have shepherded me through the more arcane byways of current versions of statistical software packages.
 And though this feature of the database is now passe, their previous assistance has been key.

-I also deeply appreciate the support provided me by the Michigan State University College of Law and that of Millie Shiraev of the University's Institute for Political and Social Science Research.
+I also deeply appreciate the support provided me by the Michigan State University College of Law and that of Milly Shiraev of the University's Institute for Political and Social Science Research.